JessyDL/paradigm/docs/ecs.md

 ```
 ### partial and whole packs
 `partial` and `whole` are identifiers to designate if a pack is divisible or not.
 These are important for the `ecs::state` to know if this pack can be divided onto multiple contexts or not.
 The **Systems** section will explain more about this.

+### direct and indirect packs
+Data within the packs can either be directly stored in the pack, or involve an indirection to the backing storage.
+Typically you'll want to use the indirect pack unless you benefit from direct contiguous memory access.

 ## Systems
 The ECS takes a hands-off approach in dictating *how* systems should look as long as you supply an invocable function/method/object that satisfies the signature of `(psl::ecs::info& info, /* your filter instructions using the ecs::pack<> interface*/)`.